Inspire Education's news

 How can your organisation become an RTO?

-To become an RTO and be able to delivery vocational education and training in Australia, an organisation must:
+To become an RTO and be able to deliver vocational education and training in Australia, an organisation must:

-- Meet the Australian Quality Training Framework (AQTF) requirements for training delivery;
+- Meet the National Standards for RTOs (2015) requirements for training delivery;

 - Own, or otherwise have legal access to, an Australian Qualifications Framework (AQF) nationally recognised short course or qualification.